Artemisia, White Sage

 Family: Asteraceae

-Plant Description: Erect. slightly woody, erect, perennial to 1 m high with usually gray or whitish aromatic leaves 2-6 cm long, alternate and linear.
-Heads in dense panicles, 3.5-5 mm high, discoid, ray flowers white; disk flowers white.
-Rhizomatous perennial with aromatic, silver gray foliage and tiny yellowish-white flowers
+Plant Description: Rhizomatic, erect, slightly woody perennial to 1 m high with usually silvery gray, aromatic leaves 2-6 cm long, alternate and linear.
+Heads in dense panicles, 3.5-5 mm high.
+Discoid flowers, corolla yellow; disk flowers white.

-Occurrence: Occasional on sandy soils, usually along ravines or in steam bottoms, forming colonies.
-Drought tolerant.
-Native N. American; full sun and well drained, sandy or rocky soils.
+Occurrence: Occasionally on sandy soils, usually along ravines or in steam bottoms, forming colonies.
+Drought-tolerant.
+Native North American plant; full sun and well-drained, sandy or rocky soils.
 Spreads by rhizomes.

 Bloom Period: July-October